TheImagingSource/tiscamera/doc/pages/troubleshooting.rst

 Temporarily adjusting the MTU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To temporarily adjust the MTU for a network interface execute the following in the terminal
+To temporarily adjust the MTU for a network interface, execute the following in the terminal:

 .. code-block:: sh

    sudo ip link set <INTERFACE_NAME> mtu 9000

 This will set the MTU to the recommended setting.
-To verify this execute the steps described under :any:`Verifying the MTU size <verify_mtu>`.
+To verify this, execute the steps described under :any:`Verifying the MTU size <verify_mtu>`.

 Permanently adjusting the MTU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^